 You can’t diet forever, nor should you.
 In fact, even if you need to lose 100+ pounds, taking breaks from dieting is an important part of the process.
 This NutriWiki article will break down the details about tell you how to take a diet break.

-A diet break is, as the name tells, a controlled break from dieting where calories (with an emphasis on carbohydrates) are brought to an estimated caloric maintenance for a period of time that goes from 10 to 14 days, in order to reverse metabolic adaptations that occur when dieting and improve long term adherence.
+A diet break is, as the name indicates, a controlled break from dieting where calories (with an emphasis on carbohydrates) are brought to estimated caloric maintenance for a period of time that goes from 10 to 14 days (or maybe longer), in order to reverse metabolic adaptations that occur when dieting and improve long term adherence.

 1. Your weight might go up due to the increased amount of food, replenishment of muscle glycogen stores, water weight.
 None or maybe just a little bit of the weight gain is going to be stored fat, which is going to come off once getting back into a caloric deficit anyway.

 2. Your weight could stabilize and stay there where it is.

 3. You could experience a big drop in weight on the first days thanks to the increased carbohydrates that decrease cortisol levels, causing water weight loss .

 Another potentially important aspect about diet breaks is the effect they may have on hormones.
 The adipose tissue (fat) produces a hormone called Leptin, which tells your brain how much you’re eating and what your bodyfat is, regulating your caloric expenditure.
 When dieting, body fat is reduced, therefore less Leptin is produced.
 This decreases overall energy expenditure, NEAT, making you burn less calories & plateau due to the decreased energy output.